 Penny Mabie has been licensed by IAP2 to deliver the Certificate Program since 2009.
-She has more than 20 years experience in public involvement, facilitation, and training.
+She has more than 20 years of experience in public involvement, facilitation, and training.
 As a public involvement consultant, Penny provides facilitation and public participation services to support environmental remediation decision processes, infrastructure siting and design, multi-jurisdictional task forces on flood control, recycling and transportation planning, and national climate change initiatives.
 She has been an associate with EnviroIssues since 2000.
 She is also a roster member with the U.S. Institute for Environmental Conflict Resolution.

 Stephani Roy McCallum is Chief Storm Rider at the Courageous Leadership Project where she steps into the storm of high emotion and conflict, and rides it to clearer skies.
 She is an internationally-recognized trailblazer who has worked on five continents facilitating tough conversations on high stakes, high emotion issues.
 As a trained co-active leadership coach, she brings 25+ years of public engagement experience in bringing people together to build new perspectives and collaboratively create brave solutions, growing their own leadership and capacity.
 Steph has been the recipient of multiple awards for her work, including and IAP2 International Award for Project of the Year.
 She is a Certified Professional Facilitator with the IAF and was the 2008 President of the International Association for Public Participation (IAP2).
 She is a licensed trainer for IAP2 of the Certificate in Public Participation, an Assessor of new candidate trainers for IAP2, as well as lead developer and trainer of IAP2’s Emotion, Outrage & Public Participation program.
 In addition, Stephani regularly teaches, speaks and writes on advanced issues and innovations in the engagement field.